 When you pull the toothpick out, it should come out clean if the cake is finished baking.
 It’s fine if it has a few crumbs stuck to it, but the toothpick should not be runny or have a bunch of cake residue stuck to it.

-If the toothpick didn’t come out cleanly enough, then you’re going to need to bake the cake a little bit longer.
-Stick the cake back in the oven for several more minutes and then check it again to see if it is done.
+If the toothpick didn’t come out cleanly enough, you’re going to need to bake it a little bit longer.
+Stick it back in the oven for several more minutes and then check it again to see if it is done.

 Sometimes different ovens will take different amounts of time to bake things.
 Thankfully, you can keep a cake from burning by watching it closely and checking to see if it’s done every so often.